sinecode/gpyocr/README.rst

 Installation
 ############

-gpyocr is a pip package.
+Gpyocr is a pip package.
 To install it in your Python environment run:
 ::